 Dangers of Prison Tattooing

-The major danger of prison tattooing (aside from bad art work!) is blood-born pathogen (BBP) transmission.
+The major danger of prison tattooing is blood-born pathogen (BBP) transmission.
 Typical methods for tattooing include use of common ball-point pen ink and crude make-shift needles.
 Sterilization is not performed between uses.
-Although most inmates fear HIV transmission, the most likely BBP is Hepatitis B. The Hepatitis B virus is extremely contagious.
-Hepatitis C and resulting liver damage can also be transmitted through the prison tattooing process.
+Although most incarcerated persons fear HIV transmission, they should also be concerned about contracting Hepatitis B and C during this process.
+Skin infection is also a risk with the use of make-shift tattoo equipment and dirty conditions.

-Other complications from prison tattooing are allergic reactions to the pigment, aggravation of existing skin diseases, or keloid scarring.
+Other complications from prison tattooing are allergic reactions to the pigment, aggravation of existing skin diseases, and keloid scarring.
 You may see these conditions during a sick call visit.

-Consider adding disease transmission information about prison tattooing during the intake process.
-Let incoming inmates know of the dangers of submitting to the tattooing process behind bars.
-Other education opportunities may come during sick call or cell-side rounds.
+Consider adding disease transmission information about prison tattooing during the intake process, especially if your facility has a known problem with behind the walls tattooing.
+Let incoming persons know about the dangers of engaging in tattooing during their stay at the facility.
+Other educational opportunities may come during sick call or cell-side rounds.
 Add tattoo information to regular infection control education and information materials.

 Nursing Care Dilemma

-An ethical dilemma can ensue if you are asked to assess a tattoo for age.
-Correctional nurses have been asked to determine if a tattoo is recent (and therefore ‘illegal’).
-This situation places the nurse in a position to be part of a punitive action.
-Since correctional nurses must maintain a care-giving status with inmates alternative methods are needed for assessing and staging tattoos within the facility.
+As a correctional nurse at a correctional facility, you may find yourself in the middle of an ethical dilemma if you are asked to assess a tattoo for age.
+Correctional nurses have been asked to determine if a tattoo is recent (and therefore ‘illegal’), which places the nurse in a position to be part of a punitive action.
+Since correctional nurses must maintain a therapeutic relationship with their patients, an alternative method is needed at the facility for assessing and staging tattoos.